Fraternity & Sorority Social Policy

 Student(s) perceived as being intoxicated will not be permitted to enter the event.

-Under no circumstances may any person(s) who voluntarily or involuntarily leave the premises, be allowed to re-enter the social event, with the exception of residents and members of the sponsoring organization(s).
+Under no circumstances may any person(s) who voluntarily or involuntarily leave the premises be allowed to re-enter the social event.

 Open parties, meaning those with unrestricted access by non-members of the fraternity, without specific invitation, where alcohol is present, are prohibited.
 All social events must be closed functions with invited guests only.
 All guests shall present proper identification.
 Only members that are on the guestlist may be allowed to invite guests.
 Each member on the guestlist may invite up to three people and the sponsoring organization must not allow the total number of persons attending the social event to go over the property's capacity.